Anard/anard-overlay/README.md

 # anard-overlay
-Gentoo repository to install dpluzz-cli
+Gentoo repository to install dpluzz-cli which downloads videos from various websites

 ## Installation
 To install the repository, copy these lines in /etc/portage/repos.conf/anard.conf